shapeoko/Shapeoko_2/Instructions/10_firstJob.md

 ![calculate toolpaths](http://placehold.it/400x400)

-It's time to generate your g-code!
+It's time to generate your G-code!
 If you check the "view cuts" option in the top right portion of the screen, your toolpaths will be filled with nice colors representing the operations.
 If everything looks OK, go ahead and click CAM -> calculate all.
 Nice work.

 ##Export Code